keu/docs/guides/airflow-components.md

 ## High availability

 Airflow can be made highly available, which makes it suitable for large organizations with critical production workloads.
-Airflow 2 introduced a highly available Scheduler, meaning that you can run multiple Scheduler replicas in an active-active model.
-This makes the Scheduler more performant and resilient, eliminating a single point of failure within your Airflow environment.
+Airflow 2 introduced a highly available scheduler, meaning that you can run multiple Scheduler replicas in an active-active model.
+This makes the scheduler more performant and resilient, eliminating a single point of failure within your Airflow environment.

-Running multiple Schedulers requires additional database configuration.
+Running multiple schedulers requires additional database configuration.
 See [Running More Than One Scheduler](https://airflow.apache.org/docs/apache-airflow/stable/concepts/scheduler.html#running-more-than-one-scheduler).